Distance: 67 miles one way

 The second is the Hope Valley Cafe/Resort, 1/4 of a mile east of Sorensen’s, one of those character places the Northern California mountains do so well.
 It’s got great breakfasts and burgers, and is famous for its baked goods, especially its fruit pies, which people drive great distances to buy and which often are sold out by lunch time.
 But beyond the food, I just love the vibe.
 The signature cookie is called the Harley (Lisa, the boss, is a biker), and there’s a sign of the wall reading “Please don’t tamper with the cook’s buns.”

-There are opportunities to resupply at the resorts at Silver Lake and Caples Lake (Silver has a resort at each end), and the Kirkwood Inn (right on the highway).
-There’s water (for sale, I think) at the Carson Pass Visitor Center.have resorts in a pinch.
+There are opportunities to resupply at the resorts at Silver Lake and Caples Lake (Silver has a resort at each end), and the Kirkwood Inn (right on the highway, though the Kirkwood ski area itself is not).
+There’s water (for sale, I think) at the Carson Pass Visitor Center.
 There’s nothing on Mormon Emingrant Trail.

 Carson Pass is kept free of snow in the winter, except for the occasional temporary avalanche.
 Mormon Emigrant Trail is not.